 The BASc (FinTech) degree is designed to nurture financial technologists and entrepreneurs with essential knowledge in both finance and technology, so they can take leading roles in innovation and applications of financial technology.

-- FinTech (distributed ledger and blockchain technology, big data and data mining, computational finance and algorithmic trading, e-payment and crypto-currency, financial programming and databases, and mathematical finance etc.); and
+- FinTech (distributed ledger and blockchain technology, big data and data mining, computational finance and algorithmic trading, e-payment and crypto-currency, financial programming and databases, and mathematical finance, etc.); and

 - Arts and social sciences (training students to have a broader mindset and allowing them to apply their knowledge and skills adaptively and creatively in this fast-growing discipline).
-This programme prepares graduates with knowledge in both finance and technology, allowing them to have a broad career pathway as they could take up positions in the FinTech industry, finance and IT industries.
+This program prepares graduates with knowledge in both finance and technology, allowing them to have a broad career pathway as they could take up positions in the FinTech industry, finance and IT industries.

 UG 5 Requirements